aws/aws-iot-device-sdk-python-v2/documents/FAQ.md

     * Key files
         * You should have generated/downloaded private and public keys that will be used to verify that communications are coming from you
         * When using samples you only need the private key and it will look like this: `--key abcde12345-private.pem.key`

+### Where can I find MQTT 311 Samples?
+The MQTT 311 Samples can be found in the v1.24.0 samples folder [here](https://github.com/aws/aws-iot-device-sdk-python-v2/tree/v1.24.0/samples)

 ### I still have more questions about this sdk?